gheniablaamd/ROCm_Documentation/ROCm_Tools/rocblas.rst

 Batched and strided GEMM API
 ****************************
 rocBLAS GEMM can process matrices in batches with regular strides.
-There are several permutations of these API's, the following is an example that takes everything
+There are several permutations of these API's, the following is an example that takes everything.

 ::